venkat117/cron-parser/README.md

 ## Usage

+Usage
+Install the required packages:

+ pip install requests
+Run the script:

+ python crtsh_subdomains_status.py
+Replace the value of the domain_to_search variable in the script with the domain you want to search for subdomains.

 Run the script from the command line, passing the cron string as a single argument:

 python cron_parser.py "<cron_string>"